MadnessExpress/BruhBot/README.md

    Install bundler by running the following command:
 	   `gem install bundler`

-6. Install Image Magick:
-   `sudo apt-get install imagemagick libmagickwand-dev`

-7. Now run the command:
+6. Now run the command:
      `bundle install`
    to install all of the dependencies.